filipvabrousek/Exam/Swift exam/1 - History, data types, operators.md

 ### LLVM
 * written in C++
-* development started at 2000 at the university of Illions - Cris Lattner
+* development started at 2000 at the university of Illions - Chris Lattner
 * he posted questions about Objective-C, later got attention of Apple

 ### Cocoa